 Jeff MacPherson's setup for the National Tour of Disney's Frozen.

-Jeff's write-up below photos.
+Jeff's write-up and gear list below photos.

 "Don’t tell anyone I said this, but the drum set book on Frozen is not about drums.
 It’s about QLab.
 That is not to diminish the importance of the drums in the show.
 To the contrary, the drums are integral to not only the orchestrations, but to the overall production as well.
 At times, the drums drive the band as they drive the show.
 Sometimes it’s by way of simple rock grooves bolstered and necessitated by unbridled conviction and belief.
 Other times the drums add color and nuance to a melodic, yet portentous orchestral passage.
 But in whatever capacity they’re functioning, they’re never boring.
 The drum book is challenging.
 It’s rewarding when you get it right.
 And it’s dynamic.
 One minute you might be playing a carefully orchestrated and delicate philharmonic snare drum part in 7|8, and the next, like the final chorus of 'Let It Go', you’re beating the hell out of the drums in straight up 4|4 like there’s no tomorrow.
 But as essential as it may be, the truth is, the drum set is secondary to QLab.